shredding/elefunds-SDK/PHP/Documentation/PHPGuideTemplating.md

     }
     ?>

 We have omitted the number but added a hook for it.
-If it's now assigned from the outside, the hook kicks in and adds a variable named `numberMultipliedByTen` to the view.
+If the number is assigned from the outside, the hook kicks in and adds a variable named `numberMultipliedByTen` to the view.
 If the number is set, it will be available like this:

     <div>
         <p><?php echo $view['number']; ?></p>